 It is much quieter at night, making the tinnitus more noticeable.
 Stress and fatigue also tend to worsen tinnitus, so when you most need to fall asleep, you may suffer the most difficulty doing so.

-Should You See a Doctor If You Have Tinnitus?
+Should You See a Specialist If You Have Tinnitus?

-Because tinnitus itself is not a disease, but rather a symptom of other problems, you should visit a doctor to help find the cause.
-An audiologist can give you a hearing test to determine if your tinnitus is caused by a hearing-related problem.
+Because tinnitus itself is not a disease, but rather a symptom of other problems, you should visit a doctor to see if there are underlying health issues that contribute to tinnitus, such as high blood pressure.

 The best treatment for tinnitus is the elimination of the condition that led to the ringing or other sounds in your ears.
-If this is not possible, some patients have had success through biofeedback and other therapies, but suffers have gone to great lengths to stop the humming.
+If this is not possible, some patients have had success through biofeedback and other therapies, but tinnitus can be so plaguing some people have gone to great lengths to stop the humming.
 Some have even tried hypnosis!

 Others use tinnitus maskers that look like hearing aids and cover up the sounds you can hear with less annoying sounds.
-People who suffer from hearing loss see relief from tinnitus when they get hearing aids.
-Your audiologist or hearing healthcare professional can help you decide which treatment is best.
-While you are waiting for your appointment, try playing background noise such as soothing sounds of the ocean to mask the ringing.
+People who suffer from hearing loss often experience relief from tinnitus when they get hearing aids.
+Your hearing specialist can help you decide which treatment is best.
+While you are waiting for your appointment, try playing background noise such as the soothing sounds of the ocean to mask the ringing.